 The calling mechanism depends on the solution chosen to implement this pattern.

-Calling mechanism | Description |
+| Calling mechanism | Description |

-SOAP API | The remote system uses the Salesforce Enterprise or Partner WSDL to generate client stubs that are in turn used to invoke the standard SOAP API. |
+| SOAP API | The remote system uses the Salesforce Enterprise or Partner WSDL to generate client stubs that are in turn used to invoke the standard SOAP API. |

-REST API | The remote system has to authenticate before accessing any Apex REST service.
-The remote system can use OAuth 2.0 or username and password authentication.
-In either case, the client must set the authorization HTTP header with the appropriate value (an OAuth access token or a session ID can be acquired via a login call to SOAP API).
+| REST API | The remote system has to authenticate before accessing any Apex REST service.
+The remote system should use OAuth 2.0 for authentication and authorization.
+The client must set the authorization HTTP header with the appropriate value like an OAuth access token.
 The remote system then generates REST invocations (HTTP requests) with the appropriate verbs and processes the results returned (JSON and XML data formats are supported). |

-Apex web service | The remote system consumes the custom Apex web service WSDL to generate client stubs that are in turn used to invoke the custom Apex web service. |
+| Apex web service | The remote system consumes the custom Apex web service WSDL to generate client stubs that are in turn used to invoke the custom Apex web service. |

-Apex REST service | As per REST API, the resource URI and applicable verbs are defined using the @RestResource, @HttpGet, and @HttpPost annotations. |
+| Apex REST service | As per REST API, the resource URI and applicable verbs are defined using the @RestResource, @HttpGet, and @HttpPost annotations. |

-Bulk API 2.0 | Bulk API 2.0 is a REST-based API, so the same calling mechanisms as REST API apply. |
+| Bulk API 2.0 | Bulk API 2.0 is a REST-based API, so the same calling mechanisms as REST API apply. |

-REST API to invoke Flow | Use REST API to call a custom invocable actions endpoint to invoke an auto-launched flow. |
+| REST API to invoke Flow | Use REST API to call a custom invocable actions endpoint to invoke an auto-launched flow. |

 An error handling and recovery strategy must be considered as part of the overall solution.